The Romans invented triumphal arches, arched passageways that often span a road, and which they incorporated in their triumphal processions.

 11. Arch of Triumph – Pyongyang

-The Arch of Triumph is a triumphal arch in the North Korean capital of Pyongyang.
+The Arch of Triumph is located in the North Korean capital of Pyongyang.
 It was built to commemorate the nation’s resistance to the Japanese between 1925 and 1945.

 It is the second-tallest triumphal arch in the world with a height of 60 meters (197 feet) and a width of 50 meters (164 feet).
 It was inaugurated in 1982 on the 70th birthday of President Kim Il-Sung, each of the 25,500 blocks of white granite it consists of representing a day in his life.